dan-near/wt-styling/docs/01-Getting Started/01-React App Quickstart.md

 Here you have usage examples of the four main functionalities you will be using to interact with `NEAR`.

-You can find the usage example of how to use `wallets` to sign users in and query the users data.
+You can find the usage example of how to use `wallet` to sign users in and query the user's data.

 ```js
 const [wallet, setWallet] = useState(null);